Jones slopes and coarse volume of near-alternating links: Introduction

-For a near-alternating knot $K$ with $\partial F_G = $ a diagram $D$ of $K$, the surface $F_G$ is essential by \cite[Theorem 2.15]{OR12} and is given by the state surface $S_{\sigma}(D)$ where $\sigma$ chooses the $B$-resolution on the $|r|$ crossings corresponding to the single edge with negative weight $r$ in $G$, and the $A$-resolution everywhere else.
-We compute the boundary slope and Euler characteristic of this surface and show that it matches with $js_K$ and $jx_K$.
+For a near-alternating knot $K$ with $\partial(F_G) = $ a near-alternating diagram $D$ of $K$ for some graph $G$, the surface $F_G$ is essential by \cite[Theorem 2.15]{OR12} and is given by the state surface $S_{\sigma}(D)$ where $\sigma$ chooses the $-$-resolution on the $|r|$ crossings corresponding to the single edge with negative weight $r$ in $G$, and the $+$-resolution everywhere else.
+This surface is easily visualized from the knot diagram, see Figure \ref{f.sigmasurface} for an example.